SpareBank1/sb1-personal-client-python-tutorial/README.md

 You can find the documentation for the APIs here:
 [Account API](https://developer.sparebank1.no/#/api/2682DF86994D4B348363BE9AC4644EFC), [Transactions API](https://developer.sparebank1.no/#/api/9858DA06FBC842699E8E73B280DAF422) and [Transfer API](https://developer.sparebank1.no/#/api/AE260B846C7C43728DFCEC6BC59D25BE)

-Remember this is just a tutorial to help you get started, and it is not a well written Python appllication.
+Remember this is just a tutorial to help you get started, and it is not a well written Python application.
 However for any feedback or bugs feel free to contact apideveloper@sparebank1.no